LucLor06/django-hyperscript/README.md

 ### `show`
 *Type*: `bool` | *Default*: `False`

-Removes Hyperscript from the DOM after initializing if `False`.
+Keeps the element the Hyperscript is on in the DOM after initializing if `True`.

 ### `translate`
 *Type*: `bool` | *Default*: `True`